InderPabla/NEAT/README.md

 ## Food Seekers
 ### Single sensor - food seeker
 - Hard coded closest food source as input
+- Flocking behaviour can be observed as the local group of food seekers share the same food source as input
 ![](https://github.com/InderPabla/NEAT/blob/master/Images/5.gif)

 ### Nine sensor - food seeker
 - Neural network evolves to learn how use 9 sight sensors
+- Lack of flocking behaviour due to the fact that food seeker can use multiple sensors to choose which direction to go
 ![](https://github.com/InderPabla/NEAT/blob/master/Images/7.gif)

 ## Double pole balancing with velocities